-As part of this process, students are recognized for displaying the expected behaviors by receiving "Caught Being Good" slips.
-The entire school works together to earn tickets and whole-school celebrations.
+As part of this process, students are recognized for displaying the expected behaviors by receiving reward tickets.
+The entire school works together to earn tickets for individual, classroom, and whole-school celebrations.
 Please celebrate with your child if they let you know they received one of these tickets.
 Be sure to ask them why they received it so you can also reinforce their good behavior.